SJTUMisaka/AWS-icon-recognition/README.md

 https://aws.amazon.com/jp/architecture/icons/

 ### Data Preprocessing
-get all of the png files and save them to a single folder
+get all of the png files and save them to satisfy pytorch ImageFolder